kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 ~~~
 ANNOUNCE Message {
-  Type = 0x1,
   Broadcast Name (b),
 }
 ~~~

 The announcement is active until the stream is closed or reset by either endpoint.
-Notably, a subscriber can close the send side of the stream to indicate that no error occurred but its not interested.
+Notably, a subscriber can close the send side of the stream to indicate that no error occurred, but it's not interested.

 The subscriber MUST reply with an ANNOUNCE_OK message.